UCSC Bike Safety, Services, and Programs

 - Bike Commuter Shower Program at the East Field House

 UCSC Faculty and staff who commute to campus by bike may want access to shower facilities after climbing the steep hills around the campus.
-Bike commuters are eligible to participate in the free Bike Commuter Shower Program; which provides access to the shower facilities at the East House, a short–term locker, and a towel.
+Bike commuters are eligible to participate in the free Bike Commuter Shower Program; which provides access to the shower facilities at the East House and a towel.
 To receive the Bike Shower Pass, faculty and staff need to apply on-line (Bike Shower Program enrollment is located in the middle section of the second screen of the parking permit/programs application); showing a valid UCSC Student ID Card gives students the same access.
 For more information send us an email inquiry.

 Emergency Ride Home Program